acumartini/neuralnet/README.md

 # neuralnet.py

 A vectorized implementation of an artificial neural network learning algorithm written in python using numpy.
-The final implementation of this project will support a variable number of hidden layers (of variable size), multiclass classification, advanced optimized methods using scipy (BFGS, CG), code optimizations using LLVM inferfaces, and options for unsupervised training of DBN's.
+The final implementation of this project will support a variable number of hidden layers (of variable size), multiclass classification, advanced optimized methods using scipy (BFGS, CG), code optimizations using LLVM interfaces, and options for unsupervised training of DBN's.

 ## Current Work Objectives
 <ol>